 STUDENT: Submit the following:

 - RESEARCH PROPOSAL: A 2-3-page description of the proposed research project.
 It should emphasize your interests and goals, your past involvement in the project, and the methods for data collection and analysis that you intend to employ for the project.
-Please indicate the intended duration of your research, whether 1 or 2 semesters.
 Research methodology may be specific to your field of interest.
-For instance, you may or may not use some of the following methodology: surveys, analysis of pre-existing data, interviews, monitoring and evaluation, ethnography, product design research, etc.
+For instance, you may or may not use some of the following methodology: surveys, analysis of pre-existing data, interviews, focus groups, monitoring and evaluation, ethnography, photovoice, product design research, etc.